Pongamia trees grow where citrus once flourished, offering renewable energy and plant-based protein

 The pongamia is a wild tree native to India, Southeast Asia and Australia.

-The legume is now being used to produce several products, including Panova culinary oil and protein, which are featured ingredient in Aloha's Kona protein bars.
+The legume is now being used to produce several products, including Ponova culinary oil and protein, which are featured ingredient in Aloha's Kona protein bars.
 The company also makes protein flour.

 The legumes also produce oil that can be used as a biofuel, largely for aviation, which leaves a very low carbon footprint, said Ron Edwards, chairman of Terviva's board of directors and a long-time Florida citrus grower.

-Note: This story was first published on Jul.
-6, 2024.
-It was updated on Jul.
-8, 2024 to correct the spelling of Ponova culinary oil, which is made from pongamia trees.